polazarus/hipstr/README.md

 - `borsh`: provides serialization/deserialization support with
   [`borsh`](https://borsh.io)
 - `bstr`: provides compatibility with [BurntSushi's `bstr` crate](https://github.com/BurntSushi/bstr)
-- `unstable`: do nothing, used to reveal unstable implementation details
+- `unstable`: does nothing; used to reveal unstable implementation details

 ## ☣️ Safety of `hipstr`

 This crate makes extensive use of `unsafe` code blocks. 🤷

-It leverages the 2-bit alignment niche present in pointers across most platforms (all platforms currently supported by the Rust compiler?) to discriminate between the three possible representations.
+It leverages the 2-bit alignment niche present in pointers across most platforms (i.e., all platforms currently supported by the Rust compiler) to discriminate between the three possible representations.

-To make things safer, Rust is tested thoroughly on multiple platforms, normally and with [Miri] (the MIR interpreter).
+To make things safer, Rust is tested thoroughly on multiple platforms, both normally and with [Miri] (the MIR interpreter).

 ## 🧪 Testing and Verification Strategy